ddileepp/life_skills/research_paper.md

 ## Conclusion

 Refactoring the project using SOLID principles significantly improved the structure and maintainability of the codebase.
 I now understand the importance of designing software thoughtfully instead of just making it work.

-These principles will help me build scalable and reliable applications in the future.